enmag/F3/README.md

 ## Benchmarks
 The directory benchmarks contains a collection of software (non)termination and LTL model checking problems.
-The benchmarks are organised in the following categories:
+More details on the benchmarks are provided in `benchmarks/README` The benchmarks are organised in the following categories:
 * LS : linear software programs (directory `software_nontermination`),
 * NS : non-linear software programs (directory `nonlinear_software`),